-2. Ugh, my turkey is dry.
-And I really don’t want to have to live through people politely smiling through their teeth and insisting “the turkey is soooo good!”
+Ugh, your turkey is dry!
+And you really don’t want to have to live through people politely smiling through their teeth and insisting “the turkey is soooo good!”
 Lies.
 Lies!

 Prepare for the worst: Plan to have a saucepan with extra turkey or chicken stock warming on the stovetop, or just have it around to quickly heat up.
 Fan out sliced turkey on a platter and ladle warm stock right over top.
 It’s like a moisture bath for your bird.
 Then it’s all about presentation: Right before serving, drizzle with warm gravy and your guests will think you’re a pro.
 Add a sprig of thyme and you’ll blow their minds.

 The solution: Again, dry brining is magic when it comes to encouraging a moist bird, even when it’s slightly overcooked.

 It’s the day before and you notice that the turkey is still frozen.
 Place it in the sink and cover with cold water, being sure to drain and refill the sink every half hour.
 It thaws at a rate of about 30 minutes per pound — so if your bird is 12 pounds and it’s 12 pm, tell your guests to arrive at 6 pm and prepare them for three hours of charades and a 9 pm dinner time.
 (It takes six hours to thaw and three hours to cook.)
 Position it as “Late Night Thanksgiving.”
 So hip.